Canadian Celebrities with the Highest Number of Fake Instagram Followers

 Brooke Lynn Hytes – 1.2 Million Followers (14.4% Fake)

-With 1.2 million Instagram followers, 14.4% of which are considered fake, Brooke Lynn Hytes ranks 15th in our selection.
-Hytes is the first contestant in Canada’s Drag Race series to become a full-time judge in the reality competition.
+With 1.2 million Instagram followers, 14.4% of whom are considered fake, Brooke Lynn Hytes ranks 15th in our selection.
+Hytes is the first contestant from the series Canada’s Drag Race to become a full-time judge on the reality competition.

 Conclusion

 Having fake or suspicious Instagram followers does not always imply that a celebrity is paying to appear more influential.
-Success and envy are inevitably related, and many popular figures are targeted by bots in an attempt to harm their reputation.
-Our study just proves that you should not take numbers for granted, and that the follower count does not fully reflect a person’s popularity.
-While a misinterpretation may not be important to fans, for brands looking for a celebrity partner, it could mean the difference between campaign success and failure.
+Success and envy are inevitably related, and many popular figures are targeted by bots in an attempt to harm their reputations.
+Our study merely proves that you should not take numbers for granted and that the follower count does not fully reflect a person’s popularity.
+While a misinterpretation may not be important to fans, for brands looking for a celebrity partner it could mean the difference between campaign success and failure.